OtherRealms/Shot-Manager-Guide/source/index.rst

 When using Generator Nodes, file outputs can be organised in pass groups, each with their own file path and file format.
 Filter Render Layers and Render Passes using exclusion/inclusion keywords separated by commas.
 A generator chain should end at a socket on the Shot Output Node.

 Only Shot Manager nodes with a Bright Green Generator socket should be connected.
-The node graph is the same across each Shot, however Generator Sockets can be disabled per shot on the Shot Output Node.
+The node graph is the same across each Shot, however Generator Sockets can be disabled per Shot on the Shot Output Node.
 Generator chains can be split at any node by adding more sockets.

 .. image:: Filters.JPG